MS-crew/BetterScp106/README.md

 ## Commands Features

-- **Pocket:** With this command, 106 can return to her own pocket dimension (unless the warhead has exploded in order not to spoil the game experience).
+- **Pocket:** With this command, 106 can return to her own pocket dimension (unless the warhead has exploded in order not to spoil the game experience/and now you can do it with the [C]/sneak walk key).
 - **Pocket in:** With this command, 106 can pull a scp he goes near to his pocket dimension (Scp trying to be taken to pocket can reject it by pressing the [ALT] key).
 - **Stalk:** The most important feature is that if there is an injured victim, you can teleport to a place where he is with the stalk feature (the victim is warned 1 second in advance/and now you can do it with the [ALT] key).
 - **Better106:** It tells you all the features of the 106 and how much they will cost.